PerMedCoE/permedcoe_doc/src/04_creating/04_tutorial/steps/7_step.rst

     ..
 CAUTION::

-        It is necessary to have installed the PyCOMPSs in order to test the application.
+        It is necessary to have installed PyCOMPSs in order to test the application.

         Please, check the `PyCOMPSs installation manual <https://pycompss.readthedocs.io/en/stable/Sections/00_Quickstart.html#install-compss>`_

-    There is a ready to use script (``launch.sh``) in order to execute the
+    There is a ready to use script (``launch.sh``) in order to execute the application:
-    application:

     .. code-block:: CONSOLE

+        $ cd my_application/PyCOMPSs
         $ ./launch.sh hi.txt bye2.txt

         ------------------------------------------